- DISCOUNTS AVAILABLE for multiple occupants and multiple rooms

 Are you ready for one of the most beautiful routes on this tour?
-Especially one that will take you to the highest city in the world, situated at the foot of "Cerro Rico" or "Rich Mountain" named for its silver mining history.
+Especially one that will take you to the highest city in the world, situated at the foot of "Cerro Rico" or "Rich Mountain," named for its silver mining history.

-Take the opportunity to visit the medieval silver mine in the mountain or see the oldest mint in South America, just off the Plaza at the city center.
+Take the opportunity to visit the medieval silver mine in the mountains or see the oldest mint in South America, just off the Plaza at the city center.
 This UNESCO World Heritage city is ripe for exploration of any kind.

 Day 17 - Potosi to Sucre - 100 miles (160km)

-This shorter driving day takes you lower in altitude, down to the lovely city of Sucre where you can relax, OR, take an optional side trip to the dinosaur park just outside of Sucre where you can see actual dinosaur footprints.
+This shorter driving day takes you lower in altitude, down to the lovely city of Sucre, where you can relax, or take an optional side trip to the dinosaur park just outside of Sucre, where you can see actual dinosaur footprints.
 (It's interesting to note that Sucre is the actual capital of Bolivia, while La Paz is the seat of the government.)

 Day 18 - Sucre to Cochabama - 210 miles (340km)